The Swing is the name of our bereavement service which provides support for children, young people and families.

-- Children are told as soon as possible that the person has died, however this should only be done in consultation with the family.
+They are told as soon as possible that the person has died.

-- You don't uses phrases like :- 'lost' 'gone to sleep' 'gone away' as children understand these words in a way that suggests the person will 'be found' 'wake-up' or 'return'
+You don't uses phrases like 'gone to sleep' 'gone away' as children understand these words in a way that suggests the person will 'wake-up' or 'return'.

-- That their behaviour might change as they adjust to live without the deceased.
+Remember that children do grieve and that their experience is as unique as your own, and that their behaviour might change as they adjust to life without the deceased.

-- For more information about supporting grieving child use the links below
+For more information about supporting a grieving child use the links below.

 Supporting families and educating professionals when a child dies and when a child is bereaved.